Life

 Divisions

-Sympoietic and Autopoietic: organisms or other boundaries
+Sympoietic and autopoietic: organisms or other boundaries.

 Dempster, Beth.
 ‘Sympoietic and Autopoietic Systems: A New Distinction for Self-Organizing Systems’.
 In Proceedings of the World Congress of the Systems Sciences and ISSS 2000, edited by Jennifer Wilby and Janet K. Allen, 1–15.
 Toronto: ISSS, 2000.

-Cf. the horizontal gene transfer
+Cf. horizontal gene transfer.

 Quammen, David.
 The Tangled Tree: A Radical New History of Life.
 New York: Simon & Schuster, 2018.